Did you know that by the age of 35, about 66% of men will experience some degree of hair loss? And by the age of 50, that figure shoots up to 85%!

 Ready to get rid of thinning hair and receding hairlines?
 We’ve rounded up the best treatments for hair loss.
 Here are the products that we (and men as a whole) like the best to treat thinning hair, balding and receding hairlines.

-Kirkland Minoxidil 5% Extra Strength Hair Regrowth for Men $27.95
+Nioxin’s Minoxidil 5% Extra Strength Hair Regrowth for Men $25

-Minoxodil is a topical treatment that’s used to stimulate the hair follicles.
-And as we mentioned, it’s one of the most commonly used, and is approved by the FDA.
+Minoxidil is a topical treatment that’s used to stimulate hair follicles.
+And as we mentioned, it’s one of the most effective, and is approved by the FDA.
 But does it work?
 And how?

-Well, Minoxidil is applied to your head with a little thing that looks like an eye dropper.
-After you wash and thoroughly dry your hair, you’ll use the applicator to apply drops of Minoxidil to your scalp.
-Then, just leave it!
-Don’t shampoo for at least four hours after you use it, and be careful – it can stain clothing.
+Well, Minoxidil is applied to your head with a little thing that looks like an eye dropper After you wash and thoroughly dry your hair, you’ll use the applicator to apply drops of Minoxidil to your scalp.
+Then, leave it!
+Don’t shampoo for at least four hours after you use it.

 Nizoral A-D Anti-Dandruff Shampoo $25